 Staying away from tobacco is still the most important thing you can do to reduce your risk of getting lung cancer—but there are other risk factors too.

-“Risk factors for non-smoker lung cancer include things like exposure to radon gas, secondhand smoke, or a family history of lung cancers in non-smokers,” says James Stevenson, M.D., a lung cancer specialist at the Cleveland Clinic Taussig Cancer Center.
+“Risk factors for non-smoker lung cancer include things like exposure to radon gas, secondhand smoke, or a family history of lung cancers in non-smokers,” says James Stevenson, M.D., a lung cancer specialist at the Cleveland Clinic Taussig Cancer Institute.

 So whether you’re a smoker, a former smoker, or have never lit up in your life, it’s important to know the symptoms that might point to lung cancer—and speak up as soon as possible if you notice any.